buuug7/notes/css/basic.md

 2. create a second website, like [m.facebook.com](http://m.facebook.com), and direct mobile devices to that website
 3. use responsive web design

-### device, browser, viewport
+#### device, browser, viewport

 before going further, we need to define some terms:

 - **device** the hardware used: smartphone, tablet, pc or laptop
-- **browser** the software running: Firefox, Google Chrome, Safari, Internet Explorer
+- **browser** the software running: Firefox, Google Chrome, Safari
 - **viewport** the region within the browser that actually displays the webpage.

 ![device/browser/viewport](device-browser-viewport.png)

-### Responsive web design
+#### Responsive web design

-The idea behind **responsive web design** is to make your website adapt to fit to any device.it does so by targetting devices with your CSS and applying certain styles on these devices only.
+The idea behind **responsive web design** is to make your website adapt to fit to any device. it does so by target devices with your CSS and applying certain styles on these devices only.
 Responsiveness relies upon the properties of either the device or the viewport.
 For example:

 - how wide is the viewport?
 - how high is the viewport?